How Do Air Move? (Mechanism And Effects)

 • Volume and density.

 The combination of all these ingredients in the troposphere creates different weather.
 Air pressure decreases as you move up higher.
-This decrease happens because the gas particles in the air get farther apart, and there is less air on earth.
+This decrease happens because the gas particles in the air get farther apart, and there is less air on Earth.
 The different temperatures also cause convection currents to form.
 Gases or liquids rise and sink in a circular path in a convection current.

 As cool air moves under warm air, the wind is created.
 Wind occurs as air moves from high air pressure to a place of low air pressure.
 Gas particles are closer together than in warm air in cool air.
 It means that every liter of cool air is heavier than every liter of warm air.
 The cool air will sink when the two kinds of air are next, forcing the warm air to rise.